rifqirafifandi/LightningCat/README.md

     }
     ```

-6. Test function and deploy for the lambda_function_open
+6. Test function and deploy

-## All other configurations needed for APIs used in event schedular/ lambda test variables
+### All other configurations needed for APIs used in event schedular/ lambda test variables

 1. 2h weather data
 ```